-ASCO is urging Congress to continue building on its investment in cancer research to maintain the pace of scientific discovery and continue progress against cancer.
+The Association for Clinical Oncology will continue to advocate for funding for the NIH, NCI, and ARPA-H to continue building on the nation’s investment in cancer research to maintain the pace of scientific discovery and continue progress against cancer.

 - Read about the impact of federal funding in cancer research in “Setting the Pace of Progress: U.S. Investment in Cancer Research Saves Lives.”

 - Visit our Cancer Progress Timeline – recently updated to highlight advances supported by federally funded research.
 This data-rich, interactive resource provides a historical overview of major advances in cancer research and care spanning 170 years.

 Federally Funded Research Badge Download

 ASCO has created a badge to highlight research that has received federal funding.
 This badge is featured in the Cancer Progress Timeline and Clinical Cancer Advances reports.